February 2, 2025 - Patrick Kerwood

 Confluence Updater

-The first step is to create the actual pages in Confluence, in the location you want.
-Confluence Updater can only update an existing page.
-Write down the page ID, you will find it in the URL of the page.
+The first step is to create the required pages in Confluence at your desired location.
+Confluence Updater can only update existing pages, so you’ll need to set them up manually.
+Be sure to note the page ID, which you can find in the page's URL.

 labels: